vammo74/klingberg/README.md

 Multipliction training app for primary school age children.

-Sorry from now on it is Swedish...
+Sorry from now on it is in Swedish...

 ## Premiss